 If Microsoft Exchange servers are installed on a computer with Symantec Endpoint Protection client, the client software automatically detects the presence of Exchange.
 When the client software detects a Microsoft Exchange server, it creates the appropriate file and folder exclusions for File System Auto-Protect and all other scans.
 Microsoft Exchange servers can include clustered servers.
 The client software checks for changes in the location of the appropriate Exchange files and folders at regular intervals.
 If Exchange is installed on a computer where the client software is already installed, the exclusions are created when the client checks for changes.
 The client excludes both files and folders; if a single file is moved from an excluded folder, the file remains excluded.

-The Symantec Endpoint Protection client software creates file and folder scan exclusions for the following Microsoft Exchange server versions:
+The latest available release of the Symantec Endpoint Protection client software creates file and folder scan exclusions for the following Microsoft Exchange server versions:

 - Exchange 5.5

 - Exchange 2010 (introduced with SEP 11 RU6 MP1)

 - Exchange 2013 (introduced with SEP 12.1 RU3)

 Symantec recommends that the Exchange server's OS always be protected by the latest available release of SEP.
 The Exchange server's message flow and Information Store must be protected by a dedicated mail security product, such as Symantec Mail Security for Microsoft Exchange.

 For Exchange 2007 and 2010, see the user documentation for information about compatibility with antivirus software.
 It may be necessary to create scan exclusions for some Exchange folders manually.
 For example, cluster servers or non-default locations for folders require specific exclusions.
 See Preventing Symantec Endpoint Protection from scanning the Microsoft Exchange 2007 directory structure.

 The client also creates appropriate file and folder scan exclusions for the following Symantec products when they are detected: